BronzeCrab/starlab-task/readme.md

 ## what i've done:

-- decided to use `Django` and `DRF` for this task
+- decided to use `Django` and `DRF` for this task.
 - created `Book` and `Author` models, with `many-to-many` realation.
-- writted tests on all `CRUD` endpoints, `./books/tests.py`
+- writted tests on all `CRUD` endpoints, `./books/tests.py`.
 - there is validations of necessary field in the `POST` of `Book`.
-- project is working with `sqlite.db`
+- project is working with `sqlite.db`.
-- you can upload book files through the django `admin`
+- you can upload book files through the django `admin`.
+- added some testing scripts, in the `testing_scripts` folder.

 ## how to run it: